eddieho/docker-web2py/README.md

 ## Deploy application to cluster
 Here is a recap and checklist of what you have done to prepare for cluster deployment:
-1. all nodes have been registered as shown by the command `docker node ls` running on "docker01".
+1. all nodes have been registered as shown by the command `sudo docker node ls` running on "docker01".
 1. all nodes can access the registry for images.
 If you are using a private registry, you can test it with `./registry/list_images_in_registry.sh`
 1. one and only one node has been marked with a label `web2py.tier.db=true` by the script `./node/tag_node_db.sh`.
 1. directory mappings have been configured whether it is by the sample script `./test/set_test_links.sh` or you have manually edited the file env_for_cluster.sh

 Now you can deploy the application to the cluster by `./deploy_cluster.sh`.
 It will take some time to complete the deployment even if there is no error.
 You can check the deployment by:
-1. Run `docker service ls` on a manager node (i.e. "docker01") to find out all replicas have been deployed. i.e. the values under 'REPLICAS' has N/N instead of 0/N, 1/N, etc.
+1. Run `sudo docker service ls` on a manager node (i.e. "docker01") to find out all replicas have been deployed. i.e. the values under 'REPLICAS' has N/N instead of 0/N, 1/N, etc.
-1. Run `docker ps` on all the nodes to find out how many instances of each component has been deployed.
+1. Run `sudo docker ps` on all the nodes to find out how many instances of each component has been deployed.
-1. Run `docker ps` on the node marked with `web2py.tier.db=true` to ensure web2py_mysql5 is running there.
+1. Run `sudo docker ps` on the node marked with `web2py.tier.db=true` to ensure web2py_mysql5 is running there.

 ## Networking in Docker Swarm
 If you try to access any published port outside of Docker container (e.g. port 5000 of private registry), you can just access any Docker node with the port number.
 In fact, you can look the script `./registry/list_images_in_registry.sh` to see that it talks to local machine's name at port 5000 and it doesn't matter which node you run the script as long as it is a swarm node.